webdragon63/BLUEBORNE/README.md

-# CVE-2017-0781 PoC
+# BLUEBORNE

 ## Overview

-This is an implementation of the CVE-2017-0781 Android heap overflow vulnerability described in the Blueborne whitepaper released by Armis.
+This is an implementation of the BLUEBORNE Android heap overflow vulnerability described in the Blueborne whitepaper released by Armis.
 Further reading: https://www.armis.com/blueborne/

 In the current state, this code only demonstrates the overflow and the ability of crashing the bluetooth service.
 Again, this is not a fully developed remote code execution, but it can be.